-Whether a person has full or partial dentures, they still need to visit a general dentist at least twice a year or whenever the dentist recommends.
+Whether a person has full, partial or implant dentures, they still need to visit a general dentist at least twice a year or whenever the dentist recommends.
 Here are four good reasons why dental appointments are necessary.

 No matter how many teeth a person has left, it is still very important to continue maintaining good dental and oral hygiene.
 Even if the person has no natural teeth left, gum disease is a risk.
 If a person has partial dentures and some natural teeth left in the mouth, then those teeth are more at risk for cavities.
 Food particles like to get stuck between dentures and teeth.
 Even dentures can be at risk of developing plaque buildup, so dentures also need professional cleaning.
 Going to a regular checkup is important to prevent cavities and gum disease.